Luexks/reassembly_modding_by_example/src/fragbeams.md

   Your browser does not support the video tag.
 </video>

+This fragbeam has the advantage of being visible while the beam is still forming, which can be useful if desired aesthetically.

+However, it has the disadvantage of spreading its final stage fragments along its range inconsistently, which can sometimes spawn bullets inside of an enemy ship when they should have hit its side.

 ## Small Sequential, Unevenly Spaced Fragbeam

 Even though the "beam" is not stationary and it looks more like a long bullet, this can still be useful when aesthetics demand it.